nightpanda2810/AD_Report/README.md

 # Active Directory Report
-Simple script to gather the folling data.
+Simple script to gather the following data.
 Exports to CSV for each, or single Excel file.
 - User data
 - Computer data
 - Group data